 Graduate and professional school students play a crucial role in Bass Connections—on project teams, as mentors for Data+ and Story+ teams and as research or teaching assistants for faculty who design and deliver Bass Connections courses.
 Bass Connections provides these students with opportunities to develop career-oriented skills, including mentoring, project management, team-based research and sustained engagement with external partners and clients.
 Learn more.

 Bass Connections helps undergraduates build research skills in a small group setting, develop a deep understanding of an issue of interest, engage with communities, explore career paths, apply coursework to a complex societal challenge and enhance thesis research.
 Learn more.

 Most teams work with community partners outside Duke, including nonprofits, universities, school systems, hospitals, government agencies and private companies.
-Teams have worked with 155 partners in 31 countries on five continents in addition to cities and towns around the U.S., the Carolinas, and right here in Durham.
+Teams have worked with 430 partners in 40 countries on five continents in addition to cities and towns around the U.S., the Carolinas and right here in Durham.
 Learn more.